-Prerequisites: CIS147 and reading proficiency Networking II teaches advanced concepts in computer networking.
+Prerequisites: CIS147 with a grade of "C" or better and reading proficiency

+Networking II teaches advanced concepts in computer networking.
 Activities include building, troubleshooting, and correcting a complex LAN.
-The curriculum maps to several Network+ exam objectives.
-(S)
+The course will focus on concepts and operations of routers and routing.
+(F)